Miri Crocodile Farm cum Mini Zoo

-The Miri Crocodile Farm cum Mini Zoo (Taman Buaya Miri dan Zoo Mini) is a crocodile farm and zoo in Miri, Sarawak, Malaysia.
+The Miri Crocodile Farm Wildlife Mini Zoo (Taman Buaya Miri dan Zoo Mini) is a crocodile farm and zoo in Miri, Sarawak, Malaysia.
 It is registered by the Convention on International Trade in Endangered Species of Wild Fauna and Flora.

 History

 The farm and zoo was opened on 16 August 1998.
 It became the second crocodile farm opened in Sarawak after the Jong Crocodile Farm and Zoo in Kuching.

 Architecture

 The farm and zoo is located in a 9 hectare of area near the mouth of Baram River.
 Man-made ponds were created for the breeding ground of the crocodiles.
 It houses more than 1,000 species of crocodiles.
 It also features an information center about various aspects of crocodiles, such as fatal clashes with humans, life cycle etc.

 Operation

 The monthly expenses for the farm and zoo is around MYR40,000-50,000, in which mostly goes to buying foods for the animals and its 15 staffs salary.
 They regularly seek assistance from the Tourism Board.